 The reasoning for this hack is clear: a chatbot works 24/7 and is far more engaging than a static ad.
 It asks you what you want and gives you the exact information you need (if programmed correctly).
 Due to its highly responsive platform, 37 percent of American consumers report they would gladly buy something through a chatbot service.

-Personalization is one of the most powerful tactics a marketing team can employ.
+Personalization is one of the most powerful tactics a digital marketing agency gold coast can employ.
 Again, thanks to AI technology, this is finally possible, and consumers know it.
 That’s why 65 percent of consumers agree that customized experiences from brands influence them to make a purchase.

 One of the best hacks for making personalization a regular part of your marketing strategy is building customized landing pages infused with consumer data.
 While this may sound a little complicated and technical, it’s actually pretty simple—with the proper datasets from your analytics.
 Personalization can be as simple as mentioning your customer’s name somewhere on the page, or as complex as sending personalized shopping suggestions based on previous behavior or past purchases (something that Amazon does amazingly well).